Khushbusaifi012/Khushbusaifi012/README.md

 <!--About me--->
 - 👀 I’m interested in exploring Python, software development.
 I’m passionate about solving real-world problems through technology.
-- 🌱 I’m currently learning Django,advanced Python concepts, and diving into frontend design to build interactive web applications.
+- 🌱 I’m currently learning Django, advanced Python concepts, and diving into frontend design to build interactive web applications.
 - ⚡ Fun fact: I balance coding with creative activities and enjoy participating in community events like PyDelhi meetups!

 <!---Software and technologies-->